-If you have rosacea, there are many ways to keep the condition under control.
+There are many ways to keep rosacea under control.
 Though rosacea can't be cured, treatment can help you control symptoms and prevent them from getting worse.
 Some things you can do on your own, like avoiding triggers.
-Other approaches include creams, medication, or laser treatments.
+Other methods include skin creams, medication, and laser treatments.

 Avoiding Your Rosacea Triggers

-To keep rosacea under control, you need to do your part.
-Learn what your own personal triggers are.
+To keep rosacea under control, learn what your triggers are.
 Use a symptom diary to keep track.

-When you find a pattern to your rosacea flare-ups, make adjustments to your habits and lifestyle to prevent problems.
+When you find a pattern to your rosacea flare-ups, changing habits and lifestyle can prevent problems.

-Your treatment will vary depending on the type of rosacea you have.
-Most of the creams and oral medications below are most effective in people with papulopustular rosacea (where symptoms may include small pimples, facial flushing, and tiny red lines on the cheeks).
+Your treatment will depend on the type of rosacea you have.
+Most of these creams and oral medications help the most in people with papulopustular rosacea.
+That's where symptoms include small pimples, facial flushing, and tiny red lines on the cheeks.

-These treatments may still be used in people with other types of rosacea as well, but often with less success.
-And even if the approach works and your symptoms go away, you might stay on the treatment to stop further flare-ups.
-Your doctor may combine a few approaches, using multiple drugs or creams.
+These treatments may still be used in people with other types of rosacea, but they may not help as much.
+And even if they work and symptoms go away, you might keep taking it to stop further flare-ups.
+Your doctor may also combine a few drugs or creams.

-Antibiotics are a common rosacea treatment, but that's not necessarily because bacteria causes rosacea.
-Instead, antibiotics may resolve rosacea symptoms by reducing swelling and relieving the inflammatory lesions seen in rosacea.
+Antibiotics are a common rosacea treatment, but not because bacteria cause rosacea.
+Instead, antibiotics may help by easing swelling and inflammation and relieving the pimple-like skin problems you may have.

 Rosacea Treatment Options

-Your doctor might start treatment with a prescription cream or gel you apply to your face once or twice a day.
+Your doctor might start treatment with a prescription cream or gel you use on your face once or twice a day.
+These include:

-These topical treatments have side effects, like skin irritation.
+These treatments have side effects, like skin irritation.
 A few are not safe for women who are pregnant or planning to become pregnant.
-Talk to your doctor about the risks.
+Talk to your doctor about any risks.

-If your rosacea is more severe -- or doesn't respond to ointments -- your doctor might suggest antibiotic pills, though you might keep using skin treatments as well.
+If your rosacea is more serious or doesn't respond to ointments, your doctor might suggest antibiotic pills, though you might keep using skin creams, too.
 Antibiotic pills may also be used if you have ocular rosacea.

-Like any medicine, oral antibiotics can cause side effects.
-Treatment is typically long-term, often lasting at least six months.
+Like any medicine, antibiotics can cause side effects.
+Treatment is typically long-term, often lasting at least 6 months.

-If these rosacea treatments don't work, your doctor may try other medicines, such as isotretinoin (Amnesteem, Claravis, and Sotret).
-However, because of its side effects -- like the risk of birth defects -- its use is not routine.
+If these rosacea treatments don't work, your doctor may try other medicines, such as isotretinoin (Absorica, Amnesteem, Claravis, Myorisan, and Zenatane).
+But because of serious side effects, it's not used often.